It’s incredible how much we can deceive ourselves without even being aware of it. These 5 signs will show you when you are lying to yourself.

 Have you ever said, “no, of course, I don’t mind” when in fact you do mind – a lot?
 These little lies lead to an unhappy life.
 We try to persuade ourselves that we are happy about things when we are actually uncomfortable with them.
 We believe we should want to do certain things, so we convince ourselves that we do – but we don’t.

 Often, we try to convince ourselves that we are not hurt, angry or resentful, but our feelings tell a different story.
 As the tears roll down our faces and we slam the door, we are lying to ourselves by saying everything is fine.
-When your emotions do not match what you are saying, you are lying to yourself.
+When your emotions do not match what you are saying, you are telling lies to yourself.

 It’s worth examining these feelings to find out what triggers them and where they come from as they can lead us to a more authentic life.